JJ-gren/soviet-anthem/README.md

 # soviet-anthem
-its just the soviet anthem
+sound effects but the soviet anthem came first thats why the repo is named that